According to the U.S. Department of Labor, Oklahoma had some 1,290 human resource managers employed in the state as of last count in 2018.

 - Business communication

-Job opportunities for human resource professionals in Oklahoma with a bachelor’s degree are listed here, (taken from vacancy survey in 2015 and shown for illustrative purposes only):
+Job opportunities for human resource professionals in Oklahoma with a bachelor’s degree are listed here:

 - HR Manager for Oil States International in Tulsa